Medically reviewed by Drugs.com. Last updated on Feb 4, 2024.

 - Your surgeon will tell you how to prepare.
-He or she may tell you not to eat or drink anything after midnight on the day of surgery.
+You may be told not to eat or drink anything after midnight on the day of surgery.
 Arrange to have someone drive you home when you are discharged.

 - Tell your surgeon about all medicines you currently take.
-He or she will tell you if you need to stop any medicine for surgery, and when to stop.
-He or she will tell you if you need to take aspirin or a blood-thinning medicine before surgery.
+Your surgeon will tell you if you need to stop any medicine for surgery, and when to stop.
+Your surgeon will tell you if you need to take aspirin or a blood-thinning medicine before surgery.
 This medicine will help stop clots from forming in your blood.
-He or she will tell you which medicines to take or not take on the day of surgery.
+Your surgeon will tell you which medicines to take or not take on the day of surgery.